houseabsolute/ubi/README.md

 However, you can also use the `--url` option to bypass the forge site API by providing the download link directly.

+## Installed Executable Naming

+If the release is in the form of a tarball or zip file, `ubi` will look in that archive file for a file that matches the value given for the `exe` field, if any.
+Otherwise it looks for a file with the same name as the project.
+In either case, does case-insensitive matching/

+The file it matches will be installed with whatever casing it has in the archive file.
+So if a project is named "SomeProject" and it releases a tarball that contains a "someproject" executable, `ubi` will find it and install it with that name.

+If the release is in the form of a bare executable or a compressed executable, then the installed executable will use the name of the project instead.

+This is a bit inconsistent, but it's how `ubi` has behaved since it was created, and I find this to be the sanest behavior.
+Some projects, for example `rust-analyzer`, provide releases as compressed executables with names like `rust-analyzer-x86_64-apple-darwin.gz` and `rust-analyzer-x86_64-unknown-linux-musl.gz`, so installing these as `rust-analyzer` seems like better behavior.

 ## Upgrading `ubi`